 My simple syrup is 1:1.
 Which is 1 cup of sugar to 1 cup water.
 Set this to boil on medium and start prepping the rest.
 Only cook the simple syrup until the sugar has dissolved.
-Turn off the heat and set aside.
+Turn off the heat and set it aside.

 I start by cutting the cherries in half.
-This step isn’t absolutely necessary, but helps to speed up the process.
+This step isn’t absolutely necessary but helps to speed up the process.
 If left uncut, the cherries will burst eventually releasing their liquids, but as these are cut, they are releasing it right away.
 Now, don’t worry about seeds as this all gets strained at the end anyway.

 Once they are cut in half, twist apart.
 Throw all the cherries in your saucepan.
 It is important to use a thick bottom pan for this, as the sweetened syrup can burn on the bottom.

-Bring to a boil and allow to cook this way over the medium heat for about 7-10 minutes.
+Bring to a boil and allow to cook this way over medium heat for about 7-10 minutes.
 Your syrup should be a nice red color at that point.

-The syrup should be ready now, so go ahead and strain through a fine mesh strainer.
+The syrup should be ready now, so go ahead and strain through a fine-mesh strainer.
 Add the lime juice to the slightly cooled simple syrup.

 Make sure and push all the cherry through you can.

 Now, you have made your syrup, on to the reduction.
 Add the syrup back to the pan and add in your sugar.
 Mix and cook on medium again.
 Stir occasionally.

 You are done!
 Now, time to assemble.
 This is the easiest part.
 I will give you my measurements, but you are free to mix it up a bit if you prefer.